menu

 Real Estate Prices & Overview

-Clanton City Center is a suburban neighborhood (based on population density) located in Clanton, Alabama.
+Clanton City Center is a rural neighborhood (based on population density) located in Clanton, Alabama.

-Real estate in the City Center of Clanton, AL is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
+Real estate in the City Center of Clanton, AL is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the City Center neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics